gradney/sonlit/NOTES.md

 __template variable__ a local variable on the template - used to bind input value to this input variable along with binding to this input element on the template; a '#' hash is used to symbolize the template variable and is called a __resolve__.
 __host__ the element (in template .html) this component (.ts) is attached to.
 __@HostBinding__ using this means we encapsulate the markup tag within our component.
 We don't have to both use an app-componentName tag AND require a class="row" in the markup of the parent view.
 By using the @HostBinding decorator, we're able to configure our host element from _within_ the component.
+__propagate__ by default, JavaScript transmits events to parents (due to event calls), and browser tries to follow the empty link which tells the browser to reload.
+Replace the default in function by stating a 'return false'.

 COMMANDS
 ---